 What about the USA?

-This dimension deals with the fact that all individuals in societies are not equal – it expresses the attitude of the culture towards these inequalities amongst us.
+This dimension deals with the fact that all individuals in societies are not equal, and it expresses the attitude of the culture toward these power inequalities amongst us.
 Power distance is defined as the extent to which the less powerful members of institutions and organisations within a country expect and accept that power is distributed unequally.
 It has to do with the fact that a society’s inequality is endorsed by the followers as much as by the leaders.

-The United States, with a score of 91 on this dimension, is a highly individualistic culture.
-This translates into a loosely-knit society in which the expectation is that people look after themselves and their immediate families.
-There is also a high degree of geographical mobility in the United States and most Americans are accustomed to doing business with, or interacting, with strangers.
+- Americans are accustomed to doing business or interacting with people they don’t know well.
 Consequently, Americans are not shy about approaching their prospective counterparts in order to obtain or seek information.
 In the business world, employees are expected to be self-reliant and display initiative.
-Also, within the exchange-based world of work, hiring and promotion decisions are based on merit or evidence of what one has done or can do.
+Also, within the exchange-based world of work we see that hiring, promotion and decisions are based on merit or evidence of what one has done or can do.

-A high score (masculine) on this dimension indicates that the society will be driven by competition, achievement and success, with success being defined by the “winner” or “best-in-the-field.”
-This value system starts in school and continues throughout one’s life – both in work and leisure pursuits.
+A high score (masculine) on this dimension indicates that the society will be driven by competition, achievement and success, with success being defined by the “winner” or “best-in-the-field”.
+This value system starts in childhood and continues throughout one’s life – both in work and leisure pursuits.

 A low score (feminine) on the dimension means that the dominant values in society are caring for others and quality of life.
 A feminine society is one where quality of life is the sign of success and standing out from the crowd is not admirable.
 The fundamental issue here is what motivates people, wanting to be the best (masculine) or liking what you do (feminine).